 Orkney - Green Isles in the Northern Sea

-Amongst the Scottish islands, Orkney is a place proud of its ancient past and sure about its future.
+Among the Scottish islands, Orkney is a place proud of its ancient past and sure about its future.
 We love it there.
 And the accents are just so melodic.
+It makes for a different visit: a different kind of Scotland.
+(Maybe not even Scotland at all!)

 Orkney - Norse heritage and more